Dekamik/autovpn-py/README.md

 hardware virtualization, which is up-to-date and has fewer security vulnerabilities compared to other vendors.

-Other vendors should be fine for single-sessions, despite vulnerabilities.
+That said: other vendors should be fine for single-sessions, despite vulnerabilities.

 ## Why should I NOT use AutoVPN?